nodrogluap/ncov-ingest/source-data/README_zotero_bibliographic_annotations.md

 The intention is for updating of genomic epidemiology bibliographic information to be done through the Zotero Web portal [here](https://www.zotero.org/groups/2512356/covid19_genomic_epidemiology_bibliography/library)

-This portal automatically fetches articles and provides titles, urls, DOIs, etc. and Paul Gordon (nodrogluap) has been manually adding virus names (e.g. Australia/VIC65/2020) to those records where appropriate.
+This portal automatically fetches articles and provides titles, urls, DOIs, etc. and Paul Gordon (nodrogluap) has been painstakingly manually adding virus names (e.g. Australia/VIC65/2020) to those records where appropriate.

 Updated versions of the Zotero-stored information can be exported one hundred papers at a time to RDF files via the portal interface.
 These are the files epi_genomics_zotero_biblio_part_#.rdf